 Different CRM workflows work best for different real estate teams, but these are the three you’ll typically see between agents and ISAs:

-- From the lead source to the agent to the ISA
+- From the lead source to the agent to the ISA: This is ideal when agents initially assess lead potential before ISAs perform deeper engagement.

-- From the lead source to the ISA and the agent together
+- From the lead source to the ISA and the agent together: This collaborative approach ensures immediate, comprehensive follow-up, suitable for high-priority leads.

-- From the lead source to the ISA to the agent
+- From the lead source to the ISA to the agent: This is preferable when ISAs pre-qualify leads, allowing agents to focus on the most promising prospects.

 Set goals and targets

 From the start, it’s important to make sure you and your real estate ISA are on the same page about how you’ll measure their success.
-Setting target metrics upfront helps you objectively track how they’re doing and how they’re improving.
+Setting target metrics upfront in terms of the number of contacts you expect them to make and their overall conversion rate helps you objectively track their progress and improvement.